When planning for this blog, I wrote down the following bullet points:

 - Regularly and systematically provide opportunity for children to talk to you about their writing in pupil-conferencing.
 Talk about their writing in real-time as opposed to leaving it to ‘after-the-event’ written feedback – which often comes too late for children to act on the advice given.

-- When giving writing conferences to children – you will talk to them and advise them like a real writer – because you will have been there yourself when you wrote your piece.
+- When giving writing conferences to children – talk to them and advise them like a real writer – because you will have been there yourself when you wrote your piece.

 For children to see themselves as writers, they need to collaborate with someone who is more experienced than them to learn from.